balena-os/wifi-connect/README.md

 ## How to use this
 This is a [resin.io](http://resin.io) application.
-Check out our [Getting Started](http://docs.resin.io/#/pages/installing/gettingStarted.md) guide if it's your first time using Resin.
+Check out our [Getting Started](http://docs.resin.io/#/pages/installing/gettingStarted.md) guide if it's your first time using resin.io

 This project is meant to be integrated as part of a larger application (that is, _your_ application).
 An example on how to use this on a Python project can be found [here](https://github.com/resin-io-projects/resin-wifi-connect-example).